-Class of Laboratory Fires and Fire Extinguishers
+Class of Fires and ABC Fire Extinguishers

 Different types of fires and the extinguishers approved to fight them.
 Rating, classification, and uses of fire extinguishers.